shirotech/webpack-cdn-plugin/README.md

 </html>
 ```

-When you set the 2nd param to `false`, it will output urls using node_modules folder locally, so you might need to expose it as some sort of static route.
+When you set `prod` to `false`, it will output urls using `publicPath`, so you might need to expose it as some sort of static route.

 ```html
 <!DOCTYPE html>